Does it matter what college I attend?

 What will it cost?

 After submitting your information and insurance card to your personal portal, we can email you details on what your out-of-pocket expense will be (your co-pay, co-insurance, or deductible) prior to your first appointment.
 At the bottom of the scheduler, please select whether you would like to opt in to this courtesy service.
 Although we can help you find this information initially, if you have any questions or concerns, please check with your insurance company for further verification of your coverage.
+These are quotes we provide and we cannot attest they are 100% accurate.

 What insurances do you take?